RebornBeat/SENTINEL-WEAR-Wearable-Distributed-Sensing-for-Personal-Awareness-Research-Framework-/README.md

 ## Disclaimer

 SENTINEL-WEAR is a research and education project.
 It is not a medical device, not certified personal protective equipment, not a self-defense product, and not a substitute for any law-enforcement, medical, or emergency service.
 The maintainers make no warranty of fitness for any safety-critical use.
 Use at your own risk for educational purposes only.

+**Extreme velocity detection:** The system can detect fast-moving objects within millisecond timeframes.
+This detection capability does not imply any ability to prevent impact from such objects.
+Physical interception of projectiles is explicitly out of scope.

 ---